 Another option would be to consider taking a reduced course load.
 This option is available to students in their EGT.
 To take advantage of the option, you will work with the L&S advising team.

 Tap into campus resources while you're a student

 Your student fees pay for several resources on campus to help you prepare for career, graduate school, or professional school!
 The Career Center has many career events to get you connected with prospective employers, can review resumes and help students with application packets for graduate/professional schools, and can help you strategize to make your transition to your next step go as smoothly as possible.

 If you're feeling lost about your options or are having second thoughts about whether you're heading in the right direction, you're not alone!
 Visit the Career Counseling Library to do some exploration.
 This is also a good time to reach out to faculty about writing letters of recommendation, to connect with the SLC to review drafts of your personal statement for grad school apps, or to plug into other opportunities to prepare for graduate school and/or job applications.

-Most semesters, the Psychology student services team offers a pre-graduation workshop.
+Each semester we hold a pre-graduation workshop.
 We encourage you to join a workshop during the semester before your EGT.
-If you can't come to the workshop when it's offered, we invite you to watch a recording of it.
+If you can't come to the workshop when it's offered, we invite you to watch a recording of it or request a copy of the slides.
 Just email us at email@example.com and we can send you a link.

 While students often use “graduation” to mean multiple things, the university uses the following terms: